-We have lead agency agreements with 17 different foreign partners to support bilateral projects between researchers based in Luxembourg and abroad.
+We have lead agency agreements with 18 different foreign partners to support bilateral projects between researchers based in Luxembourg and abroad – view the partners here.

-These agreements make it possible for Luxembourg-based researchers to conduct bilateral research projects with researchers based in 10 different countries.
+These agreements make it possible for Luxembourg-based researchers to conduct bilateral research projects with researchers based in 13 different countries – view the countries here.

 Bilateral projects where the FNR is the lead agency must comply with the rules of the CORE programme.

-The FNR is part of more than 8 international research networks offering multilateral research opportunities with over 35 countries for researchers based in Luxembourg.
-These include EUROSTARS and various European Research Area (ERA) networks.
+The FNR is part of 12 international research networks offering multilateral research opportunities with over 35 countries for researchers based in Luxembourg.
+These include EUROSTARS and various European Research Area (ERA) networks – view the networks here.

 APPLYING FOR BILATERAL AND MULTILATERAL FUNDING: HOW IT WORKS

 In addition to the proposal submitted to the foreign funding agency, Luxembourg applicants have to submit to the FNR the documents associated with the FNR’s INTER programme.

 In cases where the FNR is not the lead agency, this must still be done no more than 7 days after the lead agency deadline, via the FNR Online Grant Management System.

 Please note, Luxembourg-based researchers applying for bi and multilateral projects where the FNR provides funding must always submit call documents to the FNR as well.